besser82/libxcrypt/README.md

 don’t currently plan to do that work ourselves.

-Individual hash functions may be enabled or disabled by use of the `--enable-hashes` switch to `configure`.
+Individual hash functions may be enabled or disabled by use of the `-Dhashes` switch to `meson setup`.
 The default is to enable all supported hashes.
-Disabling the traditional ‘des’ hash algorithm implies `--disable-obsolete-api`.
-Security-conscious environments without backward compatibility constraints are encouraged to use `--enable-hashes=strong`, which enables only the hash functions that are strong enough to be safe for newly hashed passwords.
+Disabling the traditional ‘des’ hash algorithm implies `-Dobsolete-api=false`.
+Security-conscious environments without backward compatibility constraints are encouraged to use `-Dhashes=strong`, which enables only the hash functions that are strong enough to be safe for newly hashed passwords.

 The original implementation of the SunMD5 hashing algorithm has a bug, which is mimicked by libxcrypt to be fully compatible with hashes